Partnerships for cooperation

 What are partnerships for cooperation?

-This action enables participating organisations to gain experience in international cooperation and to strengthen their capacities, but also to produce high-quality innovative deliverables.
+This action enables participating organisations to gain experience in international cooperation and to strengthen their capacities, but also to produce high-quality innovative results.
 Depending on the objectives of the project, the participating organisations involved, or the expected impact, among other elements, Partnerships for Cooperation can be of different sizes and scope, and adapt their activities accordingly.
 The qualitative assessment of these projects will be proportional to the objectives of the cooperation and the nature of the organisations involved.

 Based on this logic, two types of partnerships are offered to organisations to work, learn and grow together:

-• Cooperation Partnerships
+- Cooperation Partnerships

-• Small-scale Partnerships
+- Small-scale Partnerships

 Which activities are typically carried out by partnerships for cooperation?